Skip to main content

 About

-He is Coming is a single player and multiplayer role playing game with a fantasy theme.
+He is Coming is a single player and multiplayer tactical role playing game with fantasy, medieval and historical themes.
 It was developed by Chronocle and was released on July 17, 2025.
 It received positive reviews from players.

 Skip User Reviews